 When it comes to deciding on your business expense categories, it is not always that clear.
-It can be one of the most frustrating parts of being a freelancer, especially if you are not working with a bookkeeper.
+It can be one of the most frustrating parts of being a freelancer, especially if you are not working with a bookkeeper for independent contractor accounting.

 An expense for “Materials & Supplies” would typically include any tangible items that you use to produce your products.
 An example of “Materials & Supplies” would be the pens and pencils purchased by a tutor or paintbrushes for an artist.
 “Materials & Supplies” may also include raw materials used to make products you sell, such as wax to make candles or fabric to make clothes.
 However, if you are purchasing some illustrations, fonts, or stock images, for example, the correct category for them would be "Media Purchases."

 Paying for workers is another category that may be confusing.
 If your worker is your employee, and you withhold payroll taxes and file quarterly payroll tax returns, then your payments will be put in the “Payroll or Wages” category.
 If you are paying an independent contractor for their services, the expense category would be "Contractors."
 Calculating payroll and compensation is easier with a dedicated independent contractor accounting tool.